 Scheduling People on Future Recurring Budgets

-Currently, scheduling individuals on future (recurring) budgets that haven't yet started or been created is not supported in Productive.
+You canโt schedule people on future recurring budgets that havenโt yet started or been generated in Productive.

 Recurring Bookings